 There are a number of ways for associates to participate in the life and mission of the Sisters of Providence.
-As the associate becomes more familiar with the mission of the Congregation through the period of discernment and reflection, she or he will discuss participation with the companion and the director.
+As the associate becomes more familiar with the mission of the Congregation through the period of discussion and reflection, she or he may discuss participation with the companion and the director.
 Some suggested ways for associates to participate in the life and mission are:

 - mutual and intentional prayer;

-- appropriate community gatherings, reflection and prayer groups;
+- appropriate community gatherings, reflection and prayer groups such as Providence Circles;

 - Sisters of Providence retreats and spiritual enrichment programs;